zeeshangtk/health-bot/telegram_bot/MIGRATION_GUIDE.md

 This shouldn't happen if migration ran successfully.
 If you see this:
 1. Check that the patients table has entries: `sqlite3 data/health_bot.db "SELECT * FROM patients;"`
-2. Verify migration completed: `python migrate_db.py --status`
+2. Verify migration completed: `cd ../health_svc && python migrate_db.py --status`
 3. If needed, restore from backup and re-run migration

 ### Database Locked Error